MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-spring-cloud-v0.md

 This task deploys applications to Azure Spring Apps and manages those deployments.

 > [!IMPORTANT]
-> This task is supported on Basic/Standard and Enterprise [Azure Spring App plans](/azure/spring-apps/enterprise/plan-comparison).
+> This task is supported on [Azure Spring Apps Basic/Standard and Enterprise plans](/azure/spring-apps/enterprise/plan-comparison).
 For more information, see [Automate application deployments to Azure Spring Apps](/azure/spring-apps/enterprise/how-to-cicd).
 <!-- :::editable-content-end::: -->

 :::moniker-end